Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

               Avg Extra International Charges = SUM('Databel - Data'[Extra International Charges]) / CALCULATE([Nb of Customers],'Databel - Data'[Intl Plan] = "No")

-### Investigate why customers churn
-    1. Visualize the % churner by reason in which the 2 factors that have the most impact on churn rate come from competitor
-    2. Visualize the churns by churn categories :  Almost half (44.82%)of customers churning are related to the churn category "Competitor"
-    3. Create a map to investigate the churn rate by state :  CA is the state that has the highest churn rate of 63.24%

 ## 1. Over view
 ![alt text](https://github.com/Tsubame88/DataAnalyst_PowerBI_CustomerChurn/blob/main/Screenshot_Overview.png)